antoniopataro/forrms/README.md

-# forrms
+#### About

-i wanted to build a form wrapper npm package with vue.js, but turns out i didn't got time to.
+I wanted to build a form wrapper npm package with Vue.js, but turns out I didn't got time to invest on it.

-this is a small project i intent to finish someday, which i built mainly to learn vue.js and break my react.js monogamy.
+Therefore, this is a small project I intend to finish someday, which was built mainly to help me learn Vue.js and break my previous React monogamy.

-### stack and dependencies:
+#### Tech

-- tailwindcss w/ postcss
+- tailwindcss w/ postcss;
-- typescript
+- typescript;
-- vite
+- vite;
-- vue.js
+- vue.js.